Healthy Lemon Poppyseed Muffins

 So what makes for the best lemon poppy seed muffins?

 First off, I think a good muffin recipe should always be easy to make.
-Which mean you won’t need any mixers or fancy kitchen gadgets to make these.
+Which means you won’t need any mixers or fancy kitchen gadgets to make these.
 (Ok, you will need a muffin pan though.)

 I love these muffins because they’re filled with fresh, light healthy ingredients.
 Which makes them perfect for breakfast, a snack or a dessert.